Blaumanis/job-dashboard/README.md

 ### Things user able to do

+- Register - have to provide username,email,password
-- Login with username and password, which will be stored in local storage
+- Login with username and password, which have to meet the stored username and password
-- Logout - user with username and password attributes will be destroyed
+- Logout - user will be logged out from dashboard
 - Adding a new job to a job list which will be stored in local storage
 - Edit existing job
 - Search jobs by search query, job status and job type